tontonialberto/ecma262-spec-inconsistencies/ecma262-spec-inconsistencies.md

 ## Introduction

+The aim of this document is to highlight parts of the ECMA-262 specification which use different notations (ie. syntaxes) to specify the exact same semantics.
+In addition, I suggest solutions to address those issues, so as to improve the overall quality of the ECMA-262 specification in terms of consistency.

-We refer to the 2024 version of the specification.
+We refer to the specification available at https://tc39.es/ecma262, as of 28th June 2025.

-!
-Add a link to each algorithm.

-Different notations (syntax) used to specify the exact same semantics.

-This document is structured as follows: each main section starts with an explanation of the issue and the proposed solution.
-Then, I provide a list of occurences in the specification as a quick reference.
+The rest of this document is structured into sections, each one describing a list of notations used to express the same semantics.
+For each notation, I provide the number of occurrences in the corpus, the regular expression used to find those occurrences, and some examples of the occurrence in the specification.
+Lastly, I suggest a suitable solution to address the issue.

 ## Object field references